kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

       period: "50ms" #(2)!
     ```

-    1. Initial delay interval before the first task
+    1. Initial delay before the first task (default: `0ms`)
-    2. Intermittent interval between tasks
+    2. Periodic interval between tasks (`required`, no default)

-### Fixed delay { #fixed-delay }
+### Fixed Delay { #fixed-delay }

-The scheduler waits for a fixed period of time from the end of the previous task execution.
+The scheduler waits for a fixed time interval from the end of the previous task execution.
-Multiple tasks will not be executed simultaneously.
+Multiple executions of the same task will not happen concurrently.

-It does not matter how long the current execution takes,
+It does not matter how long the current execution takes:
-the next task will start after the previous task is finished and the specified waiting interval.
+the next task starts after the previous task completes and the configured delay passes.

 ===! ":fontawesome-brands-java: `Java`"